I live in a Bible Belt in Western Canada and get this question from time to time.

 “Where do you go to church?”

-However, it’s the wrong question because it misses the point.
+However, it’s the wrong question because it misses what Jesus called us to.

 You cannot ‘go’ to something you ‘are.’